philsturgeon/phil.tech/_posts/2014-01-03-composer-now-supports-psr4.markdown

 layout: post
 title: Composer now supports PSR-4
 category: php
-permalink: blog/2014/01/composer-now-supports-psr4
+tags: php psr4 composer php-fig
+redirect_from: /blog/2014/01/composer-now-supports-psr4/
-excerpt: 'I haven''t really posted about PSR-4 here, but if you follow me on Twitter or hang out on Reddit you''ve probably seen some news about it.
-PSR-4 was voted in as an "accepted" PSR by the FIG in December.
+excerpt: "I haven't really posted about PSR-4 here, but if you follow me on Twitter or hang out on Reddit you've probably seen some news about it.
+PSR-4 was voted in as an \"accepted\" PSR by the FIG in December.
 It took a little while to get done and went through a series of painful rewrites but when we have in the end is a document that reflects what this truly is: an improvement on PSR-0.
-Time to upgrade your packages, but don''t release them just yet.'
+Time to upgrade your packages, but don't release them just yet."
 date: '2014-01-03 23:27:00'
 comments: true
 disqus_identifier: composer-now-supports-psr4